runemadsen/runemadsen-2012/writings/printing-code/about-the-class.md

 9:30  About the Class
 ---------------------

-* Welcome.
-First of all, this is printing code, give people time to leave
-* First time it runs, happy to see so much interest
-* Today 3 things...
+* Welcome
-    1. Talking about the class / syllabus walkthrough
-    2. Introductions
-    3. Me talking a lot
 * About Printing Code
-    * this class comes from personal experience
-    * People are still doing it by hand
+    * All the stuff from my waza talk (division, manual design, growing up .. problematic)
     * Tiny artists
     * Not advertising, but graphic arts
     * Not necessarily generative, but applying real graphic design theory to code
+    * Hemingway: "Write the truest sentence you've ever written"
+    * Assignment constraints
-* A few things
+* Practical
+    * A lot of work: You will have go to AMS and print a poster every week
+    * More than 2 missed classes / assignments: fail.
+More than 15 minutes late: absent.
+    * Low tolerance for people who are late
+    * Low tolerance for people who don't do anything
     * lids down
 		* _Design by committee_ is terrible.
 Only groups allowed for mid-terms and finals
 		* Go to AMS together! (visit next week)
-    * More than 2 missed classes / assignments: fail.
-More than 15 minutes late: absent.
-No tolerance for people who are late.
-* Explain goal: Hemingway: "Write the truest sentence you've ever written"
-* Assignment constraints
+* Today 3 things...
+    1. Talking about the class / syllabus walkthrough
+    2. Introductions
+    3. Me talking a lot

 9:40  Syllabus
 --------------

-Each week we introduce a new concept

-* Examples from history
-* How to translate it in code
-* You will go to AMS and print a poster

 9:40  Introductions
 -------------------

-* About Me - show website
-* About you

 9:55  Lecture